 We are distinguished by its professional connections.
 All members of our renowned faculty are artists who maintain their contacts with regional theaters, Broadway, film, and television.
 We regularly invite guest directors and artists to enhance our student experience.

 Conveniently located two hours from both New York City and Boston, the city of Hartford boasts some of the finest regional theatres in the country.
-Hartt students often receive complimentary tickets to productions, or take a short trip to New York to see Broadway shows.
+Hartt students often receive complimentary tickets to productions, or take a short trip to New York to see Broadway show.

 The Spotlight Awaits

 Plays and musicals are specifically selected to serve the needs of individual classes and are directed by faculty and guest artists from the professional theatre.

 Recent Hartt productions include Sweet Charity, The Cherry Orchard, and Julius Caesar